 How Halcion Addiction Takes Hold

-In addition to Halcion’s slowing effects on the central nervous system, it can also produce a “high” effect or feelings of total calm and contentment.
+In addition to Halcion’s slowing effects on the central nervous system, it can produce a “high” effect or feelings of total calm and contentment.
 These effects trigger the reward system, which plays a central role in determining what a person believes they need to survive and cope with daily life, such as food, water, and human interaction.
-Ongoing Halcion abuse warps this area of the brain to the point where users become psychologically dependent on the drug’s effects.
+Unfortunately, ongoing Halcion abuse warps this area of the brain to the point where users become psychologically dependent on the drug’s effects.

 Once psychological dependence takes hold, full-blown addiction is at work.
 At this point, someone addicted to Halcion believes they “need” the drug’s effects to make it through the day.